seancdavis/sapwood-classic/docs/06-writing_code/06-view_helpers.md

 This lists the helpers available to you in when authoring templates for your sites.
-This list is not comprehensive of all the view helpers in taproot - just the ones we think you'd care about.
+This list is not comprehensive of all the view helpers in sapwood - just the ones we think you'd care about.

 > **Please note: The helpers are being organized per [this issue](https://github.com/seancdavis/sapwood/issues/36).
 Once complete, this page will become a full-blown API reference.**
 >